How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Declarations

-Work supported in part by DARPA (\#HR001121C0169), PRIN grant HOPE (FP6, Italian Ministry of Education) and the EU H2020 research and innovation programme, COVID-19 call, under grant agreement No. 101016233 “PERISCOPE” (https://periscopeproject.eu/).
+Work supported in part by DARPA (\#HR001121C0169), PRIN grant HOPE (FP6, Italian Ministry of Education), Swiss National Science Foundation (grant CRSII5\_209250) via the SINERGIA project CARISMA (carisma-project.org/), and the EU H2020 research and innovation programme, COVID-19 call, under grant agreement No. 101016233 “PERISCOPE” (periscopeproject.eu/).
+Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the funding agencies.